shichik07/AdaptiveControl/RandomizationFunctions/README.md

+# General randomization functionality for the numerical Stroop task

 Functions (if I get to it module) to make sure item and Block orders are porperly randomized.
 Is initialized in the beginning and afterwards item lists can be used for the experiment.

+For anybody interested in using these functions, we highly **recommend using a different way to generate their non randomized experimental list** than the BlockListRandomizer.py class.
+This class is largely hard coded - and because of that turned out to be slightly biased for different block item list lengths.
+For the item specific effects this resulted in minor block imbalances in terms of congruent versus incongruent inducer items - although over blocks these imbalances were removed.
+In practice that means that we had for our block item lists (totaling 134 items each) imbalances 49.25/50.75 of congruent and incongruent items and vice versa.
+This likely will not have influenced our results - however for shorter lists these imbalances can become larger.